 When initiating a project, for example, it is a good time to nip conflict in the bud by ensuring that team members know where each individual “is coming from”.
 Managers should be as inclusive as possible to give everyone a chance to share their ideas on implementation, approaches to deal with challenges and gain an insight into what their idea of success looks like.

 Business is problem solving.
-Conflict management, problem solving and decision making are themes that are generally thought to be distinct, but they are actually interconnected.
+Conflict resolution, problem solving and decision making are themes that are generally thought to be distinct, but they are actually interconnected.
 Therefore, creating conditions for effective problem-solving is vital for Managers – where the goal is to come to the best possible outcome of a problem on the basis of the best source or sources of information.
 In this environment, nothing should be sacrosanct: honesty and forthrightness should be valued, and all team members should be given the floor.
 Emotions should be managed during decision-making.
-The challenge asked of the Manager is to remember the core focus of conflict management, which is actually to reduce the effect of people’s emotions and make them think rationally.
+The challenge asked of the Manager is to remember the core focus of conflict resolution, which is actually to reduce the effect of people’s emotions and make them think rationally.

 5. Work Environment